-This page details the minimum version requirements for the current (5.6) release.
+This page details the minimum version requirements for the current (5.6) release and also possible changes for the next release.

 It is intended to provide a roadmap in order that sysadmins may plan ahead and ensure that prerequisites are in place for future upgrades.